Optimizing over iid distributions and the Beat the Average game: The Beat the Average game

 Therefore this choice of deck indeed achieves a winning probability of $\frac{2}{3}$.

 There is a neat trick, based on the probabilistic method~\cite{AS}, to show that the winning probability cannot be higher than $\frac{2}{3}$.
 Namely if we have a deck with $m$ cards, then for any $m' < m$, we can randomly pick a subset of $m'$ cards and discard the rest.
 In this way, we obtain a deck with $m'$ cards that we can play the game with.
 Now the winning probability for the original $m$-card deck is the expectation of the winning probabilities for all these decks with $m'$ many cards.
 Therefore, for \emph{at least one of these}, the winning probability must be at least as high as for the original deck.
-Since we know that the winning probability $\P{A < \frac{B+C}{2}}$ cannot exceed $\frac{2}{3}$ for $m = 3$, it follows that this is also the case for all $m$ by using $m'=3$ in the preceding argument.
-An alternative (but essentially equivalent) argument is
+Since we know that the winning probability $\P{A < \frac{B+C}{2}}$ cannot exceed $\frac{2}{3}$ for $m = 3$, using $m' = 3$ shows that this is still the case for any $m \ge 3$.